Speech Communications 101 - Introduction to Public Speaking » Spring 2019 » Midterm Exam

 Questions that don’t lead the interviewee to a desired response are known as

-B. vague questions.
+B. closed questions.

 C. loaded questions.